Best Bible For Beginners (Top 4) – And More!

 I won’t argue that some translations are better than others, but the top translations give a clear message of the Gospel of Jesus Christ which is our primary foundation and the primary story of God’s plan.

 So choose a version and go for it.
-Some might even want to get a parallel Bible at some point that will allow you to read out of several translations at once for comparison.
-You can always read out of multiple versions to check for the various translations of each.
-I actually enjoy doing that.
+Some might even want to get a parallel Bible at some point that will allow you to read from several translations at once for comparison.
+I enjoy doing that.
 You can make the decision later about what version will be your primary Bible version yourself.

 Other Specific Bibles That We Can Recommend